harrypmdev/worthing-sw/README.md

 + <a href="https://jestjs.io/">Jest</a> (and <a href="https://babeljs.io/">Babel</a> configuration) used for JS testing.
 + <a href="https://getbootstrap.com/">Bootstrap</a> front-end framework used for easy styling.
 + <a href="https://axios-http.com/">Axios</a> library.
-+ Code from <a href="https://codeinstitute.net/">Code Institute</a> and especially the 'moments' project is used is several files, and altered in many more.
++ Code from <a href="https://codeinstitute.net/">Code Institute</a> and especially the 'moments' project is used in several files, and altered in many more.
 Though the vast majority of code similar to the moments project has been heavily edited, Code Institute code nonetheless gave a useful foundation for edited files and is used verbatim in a small number.